-51 The AML/CTF regime comprises the Anti-Money Laundering and Terrorist Financing Code of Practice as amended, Anti-Money Laundering Regulation as amended, The Proceeds of Criminal Conduct Act, 1997 as amended, Financial Investigation Agency Act, 2003 as amended, The Terrorism (United Nations and Other Measures (Overseas Territories) Order 2001, The Anti-terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, The Counter Terrorism Act, 2021; and The Proliferation Financing (Prohibition) Act, 2021.
+&lt;sup>45 The AML/CTF regime comprises the Anti-Money Laundering and Terrorist Financing Code of Practice as amended, Anti-Money Laundering Regulation as amendeds, The Proceeds of Criminal Conduct Act, 1997 as amended, Financial Investigation Agency Act, 2003 as amended, The Terrorism (United Nations and Other Measures (Overseas Territories) Order 2001, The Anti-terrorism (Financial and Other Measures) (Overseas Territories) Order 2002, The Counter Terrorism Act, 2021; and The Proliferation Financing (Prohibition) Act, 2021.

+- Periodically review the list of countries and persons designated under the UNSCRs, and the UK consolidated list which is published on the OFSI, FSC and FIA websites; and

+- develop a risk profile to determine the potential risk that an applicant for business or a customer poses and the best way to manage and mitigate any identified risks in relation to that assessment.

+- 109. In this regard, risk assessments should be undertaken taking into consideration the following non-exhaustive list of risk factors:

-- Country/Geographic Risk52 whether the country of origin is under any established sanction, embargo or other restriction or whether any such sanction, embargo or restriction is specifically imposed on the customer;
+- Country/Geographic Risk whether the country of origin is under any established sanction, embargo or other restriction or whether any such sanction, embargo or restriction is specifically imposed on the customer;

-- customer, products and activities53;
+- customer, products and activities;

 - sales and distribution channels;

 - complexity and volume of transactions;

 - processing and systems;

 - operating environment;

 - screening processes of intermediaries;

+- country/geographic risk;

-- charities and other non-profit organisations54; and
+- charities and other non-profit organisations; and

 - any other relevant sanctions regulations.

-Sanctions Screening55
+Sanctions Screening

-- 138. Relevant entities should determine reasonable and proportionate due diligence and have adequate mechanisms, systems and controls to ensure effective sanctions screening (which includes ownership and control information and the activities undertaken by each customer). - 139.
+- 110. Relevant entities should determine reasonable and proportionate due diligence and have adequate mechanisms, systems and controls to ensure effective sanctions screening. - 111.
 All relevant staff should be trained and assessed on how to comply with established financial sanctions compliance procedures.
-Such procedures should be recorded, audited and updated. - 140.
-Before engaging in a business relationship or providing any services or undertaking any customer transactions, the names of customers, including beneficial owners and directors of corporate customers, or applicants for business should be screened against the consolidated list to ensure that you are not dealing with a designated person or entity. - 141.
-Sanctions screening should be conducted wherever possible at the commencement of any business relationship and also be undertaken for existing customers and business relationships on an ongoing basis whenever the Consolidated List is updated, and according to the risk profile of existing customers and business relationships.
-Relevant entities should consider the use of automated screening software to identify whether the name of an applicant for business, existing customer, client, or business relationship matches a designated name on the consolidated list.
+Such procedures should be recorded, audited and updated. - 112.
+Before engaging in a business relationship or providing any services or undertaking any customer transactions, the names of customers, including beneficial owners and directors of corporate customers, or applicants for business should be screened against the consolidated list to ensure that you are not dealing with a designated person or entity. - 113.
+Sanctions screening should also be undertaken for existing customers and business relationships on an ongoing basis whenever the Consolidated List is updated, and according to the risk profile of existing customers and business relationships.
+Relevant entities should consider the use of